 3. Entertainment isn’t always cheap

 Dubai offers an array of exciting and fun activities from concerts to sporting events to festivals, opera and theme parks.
-Of course, a lot of them also cost quite a bit as well.
+Of course, a lot of them also cost a lot as well.

 Thankfully, another big advantage of living in Dubai is that there are also lots of fun, free events as well.
 You can find everything from outdoor concerts, openings, plays, and art shows that are all offered at no cost.
 Check the local newspaper, coffee shops, and online blogs for a list of events happening throughout the week.